franciscovfonseca/Active-Directory-Lab/README.md

 <br />

-Now for the Image use **Windows Server 2022**.<br>
+Now for the Image use **Windows Server 2022**.

-It is recommended for the size to use 4 vcpus.
+Make sure to select at least 2 vcpus and 16 GiB memory.

 <img src="https://github.com/franciscovfonseca/Active-Directory-Lab/assets/172988970/8e18ab36-9543-4327-9f55-892fc6f599b1" height="70%" width="70%" alt="9"/><br />
 <br />

-Give the admin log in credentials that can be remembered or just write them down in notepad.<br>
+Give the admin log in credentials that can be remembered or just write them down in notepad.

 Then, click *Next* until reaching the **Networking** tab.<br>

 ⚠️ Take note of the Virtual Network created: This will be important when creating the Client VM.<br>